Imaging swiFTly: streaming widefield Fourier Transforms for large-scale interferometry: Results

-As the dashed lines in \autoref{fig:scaling} show, scaling again works out roughly as expected: Comparing with the dotted grid, at least facet work clearly grows super-cubically once we get to larger image sizes.
-This is not unexpected -- existing wide-field imaging algorithms would show this behaviour as well, as for instance facetting with constant-size facets would see a $O(\yG^2)$ growth both in the number of visibilities \emph{and} facets for a total of $O(\yG^4)$ phase rotation cost growth.
-So it is again remarkable that we manage to stay at or slightly below $O(\yG^3)$ for subgrid Fourier transform work and even moreso for data transfer.
-This time around, this is because more fine-grained subgrids / $w$-towers allow us to more closely match the baseline distribution.
-In a way we are observing the ``fractal dimension'' of the telescope layout.
+As \autoref{fig:scaling} shows, the experiments again demonstrate slightly better than expected scaling behaviour; facet work grows super-cubically once we get to larger image sizes, but the subgrid Fourier transform work and data transfer volume stay at or slightly below $O(\yV^3)$.
+This is because a larger number of fine-grained subgrids and $w$-towers allow us to more closely match the baseline distribution.
+In a way we are observing the fractal dimension of the telescope layout.
+We note that existing widefield imaging algorithms would show the same $O(\yV^4)$ scaling (e.g. using constant-size facets would see a $O(\yV^2)$ growth both in the number of visibilities and facet count for a combined scaling of $O(\yV^4)$ of phase rotation cost growth).